Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Subsection B. Special Provision

-The Senior and Junior Trainer Supervisors must have gone through all necessary training to be considered a puppy trainer.
+The Senior and Junior must have gone through all puppy trainer training.
 It is preferred that former AGS puppy trainers fill this position to best adapt and meet the need of the current puppy trainers and the organization.
-It should be a last resort to have this position held by someone who has gone through the training but not raised a dog.
+It should be a last resort to have this position held by someone who has gone through the training but not trained a dog.
+The position of Senior Trainer Supervisor is transferred from the Senior to the Junior, now new Senior, at the completion of the last planned event for the spring semester.

 Subsection C. Special Provision